Skip to main content

 Journal · Seasons

-Sequoia in winter — chains, snow, and the most underrated season in the park
+Sequoia in winter — chains, snow, and the underrated season

 Most people visit Sequoia in July.
 The locals know the park is at its best in February.
 Here's the road, the gear, and what's actually open between November and April.